Optimal tax: Horizontal and vertical equity

-However, as with any tax, implementing higher taxes will negatively affect incentives and alter an individual's behavior.
+However, as with almost any tax, implementing higher taxes will negatively affect incentives and alter an individual's behavior.
 In his article "Effects of Taxes on Economic Behavior," Martin Feldstein discusses how economic behavior determined by taxes is important for estimating revenue, calculating efficiency and understanding the negative externalities in the short run.
 In his article, like much of his research on this topic, he chooses to focus primarily on how households are affected.
 Feldstein recognizes that high taxes deter people from actively engaging in the market, causing a lower production rate as well as a deadweight loss.
 Yet, because it is difficult to see tangible results of deadweight loss, policy makers largely ignore it.
-Feldstein expresses his frustration that policy makers have yet to grasp these concepts and therefore do not make policy that correct this wrong.

-The thrust of thinking among some economists is that taxes on consumption are always more efficient than taxes on income, arguing that the latter have a greater disincentive effect.
-One problem with this analysis is defining what constitutes consumption and what constitutes investment.
-Another problem is that the impact will vary from country to country, depending on the design of the tax system and the relative levels of different tax rates.
-A more nuanced empirical analysis is required to evaluate this issue.
+Some economists argue that taxes on consumption are always more efficient than taxes on income, because the latter have a greater disincentive effect.
+One issue with this analysis is defining what constitutes consumption and what constitutes investment.
 For lower-income working people, who spend most of their income, taxes on consumption also have a significant disincentive effect; while higher-income people may be motivated more by prestige and professional achievement than by after-tax income.
 Any gain in economic efficiency from shifting taxes to consumption may be quite small, while the adverse effects on income distribution may be large.